Uherský Brod: Etymology

-The name literally means 'Hungarian ford'.
-It refers to its historical location near a ford across the local river Olšava and near the border with the Kingdom of Hungary.
+The name Uherský Brod literally means 'Hungarian ford' in Czech.
+It refers to its historical location near a ford across the river Olšava and near the border with the Kingdom of Hungary.
+The German name is Ungarish Brod and the Hungarian name is Magyarbród, both meaning 'Hungarian Brod'.

 Geography

 Uherský Brod is located about 13 km southeast of Uherské Hradiště and 22 km south of Zlín.
 It lies in the Vizovice Highlands.
 The highest point is at 389 m above sea level.
 The Olšava River flows through the town.